jpaulm/drawfbp/README.md

 Latest release is `v2.21.3`: the jar file (which includes the `math.geom2d` and `JavaHelp` jar files) - `drawfbp-2.21.3.jar` - can be obtained from the Releases folder (click on `tags`, then `Releases`), or from `build/libs`.

-**Note: The last few releases have some bugs (as of Feb.
-11, 2021) - mainly in the JavaFBP "Choose Class/Subnet function" - these will hopefully be fixed in the next few days...
-Please revert to v2.21.1 of DrawFBP for the time being if you are working with JavaFBP.**

 The previous version is on Maven (shield below).
 If you click on the Maven shield below to obtain DrawFBP, select `Download` and `jar`.

-**Note:**  `fbp.json` on v2.21.2 does not download correctly:  please do a copy and paste from https://github.com/jpaulm/drawfbp/blob/master/docs/fbp.json .
+**Note:**  `fbp.json` in `docs` does not download correctly:  please do a copy and paste from https://github.com/jpaulm/drawfbp/blob/master/docs/fbp.json .

-There is now also a copy of `fbp.json` in the `src/main/resources` folder on GitHub.

 [![Maven Central](https://img.shields.io/maven-central/v/com.jpaulmorrison/drawfbp.svg?label=DrawFBP)](https://search.maven.org/search?q=g:%22com.jpaulmorrison%22%20AND%20a:%22drawfbp%22)